soarsmu/Compressor/README.md

 │   ├── clond_detection
 │   │   ├── baseline (trained models of the baseline)
 │   │   ├── checkpoint (trained models of compressed models)
-│   │   ├── compress (code for compress models, including searching architecture and knowledge distillation) │   │   └── finetune (code for finetuning CodeBERT on clone detection) │   │
+│   │   ├── compress (code for compressing models, including searching architecture and knowledge distillation) │   │   └── finetune (code for finetuning CodeBERT on clone detection) │   │
 │   └── vulnerability_prediction
-│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       ├── compress (code for compress models, including searching architecture and knowledge distillation) │       └── finetune (code for finetuning CodeBERT on vulnerability prediction) │
+│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       ├── compress (code for compressing models, including searching architecture and knowledge distillation) │       └── finetune (code for finetuning CodeBERT on vulnerability prediction) │
 ├── src_gcb
 │   ├── clond_detection
 │   │   ├── baseline (trained models of the baseline)
 │   │   ├── checkpoint (trained models of compressed models)
-│   │   ├── compress (code for compress models, including searching architecture and knowledge distillation) │   │   └── finetune (code for finetuning GraphCodeBERT on clone detection) │   │
+│   │   └── finetune (code for compressing and finetuning GraphCodeBERT on clone detection) │   │
 │   └── vulnerability_prediction
-│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       ├── compress (code for compress models, including searching architecture and knowledge distillation) │       └── finetune (code for finetuning GraphCodeBERT on vulnerability prediction) │
+│       ├── baseline (trained models of the baseline) │       ├── checkpoint (trained models of compressed models) │       └── finetune (code for compressing and finetuning GraphCodeBERT on clone detection) │
 └──python_parser (a parser to turn code into data flow graph, specifically designed for GraphCodeBERT, from its offical repository)
 ```